 PRESENTED BY RECOVERY SPEAKERS WITH LAW ENFORCEMENT

 School Program Presentation for 8th Grade Students as they transition to high school.
-Designed to help youths make good choices over the summer – a peak time for experimentation.
+Designed to help youths make good choices over the summer (including avoiding marijuana and vaping) – a peak time for experimentation.
 Young people in recovery speak alongside local police, reinforcing key points, and their personal experiences at that age, to prevent substance misuse.

 Presentation outline: Safe Summer Good Choices